The Lusitania Resource

 In 1914, "l'Océan" counted 200 beds.
 As the war continued the capacity grew to 2000 beds.
 With Dr. Depage, La Panne acquired a great reputation.
 Because the hospital was dependent on the Red Cross, it could function with much more flexibility than a military establishment; however, the army provided the personnel (except the nurses) and the vehicles which were the source of continual confrontations between Dr. Depage with the authorities.
 In any case, with Depage's contributions, the medical aid of Belgium's military improved considerably.

-Antoine was following Belgium's King Albert, who was going to Le Havre, France.
+Antoine and Marie’s eldest son was now fighting in the trenches and Lucien was waiting his turn.
+Antoine was following Belgium’s King Albert, who was going to Le Havre, France.
 After the first two months of war, Marie decided to leave Brussels and join her husband.
 Not only would she be leaving the medical school behind in the care of Matron Edith Cavell, but Marie would also have to leave her mother, father, and youngest son, knowing that she would be cutting off all contact with them.
 Brussels was by that time behind German lines.
 Marie worked her way through Flushing and finally to La Panne, where Antoine was in charge.
-Marie would be housekeeper of her husband's hospital in Flanders.
+Marie would be housekeeper of her husband’s hospital in Flanders.
 Marie and Antoine worked side-by-side, day and night.
 Finally, Marie was not able to bear how the means to tend to the wounded were becoming increasingly scarce and headed off to the United States to seek aid.

 Even though she started her way across the United States alone, Marie received unwavering support from Queen Elizabeth.
-For two months she toured American cities -- Washington D.C. to Pittsburgh -- telling the people of the America about the plight of Belgium.
-She raised funds for Red Cross hospitals where ever she went -- San Francisco to New York -- and
+For two months she toured American cities – Washington D.C. to Pittsburgh – telling the people of the America about the plight of Belgium.
+She raised funds for Red Cross hospitals where ever she went – San Francisco to New York – and had raised over $100,000 in cash and half that again in supplies.
+Throughout the fatiguing trip, Marie did not neglect her appearance.
+When Charlotte Kellogg met her in San Francisco, she found Marie to be “fresh and charming[.]”
+The following is an excerpt from Kellogg’s book:

-The first day at luncheon we were plying her with questions, until finally she laughed and said, "If you don't mind, I had better spread the map on the table -- then you will see more quickly all the answers!"
+The first day at luncheon we were plying her with questions, until finally she laughed and said, “If you don’t mind, I had better spread the map on the table — then you will see more quickly all the answers!”
 We moved our plates while she took the precious plan from her bag, and smoothed it across her end of the table.
 Then with her pencil she marked off with a heavy line the little part that is still free Belgium: she drew a star in front of La Panne Hospital and we were orientated!
 From point to point her pencil traveled as we put our eager questions.
 We marveled at the directness with which she brought her country and her people before us.
 We knew that her own son was in the trenches, but she made it impossible for us to think of herself.

-If Marie took the Lapland as originally planned, she would leave New York two days earlier and arrive in Liverpool on the same day as the Lusitania.
-In order to better complete her business in America, she had cancelled passage on the Lapland and for $142.50 booked the Lusitania.
-Even though she preferred not to sail on a belligerent ship, the Lusitania was the fastest ship on the Atlantic.
+While in the United States, Marie received word that Lucien was to be sent out to the battlefields to join his brother.
+Hurrying back to New York, she intended to return to Europe.
+Her final decision came down to passage between Lapland and Lusitania.
+If Marie took theLapland as originally planned, she would leave New York two days earlier and arrive in Liverpool on the same day as the Lusitania.
+In order to better complete her business in America, she had cancelled passage on the Lapland and for $142.50 booked Lusitania.
+Even though she preferred not to sail on a belligerent ship, Lusitania was the fastest ship on the Atlantic.

-she quickly solicited help for the field hospitals from Dr. Howard Fisher and nurse Dorothy Conner.
+On board Lusitania, Marie’s cabin was E-61.
+Her table companions were Theodate Pope, Edwin Friend, and Dr. James Houghton.
+Dr. Houghton was to meet Marie in Liverpool regardless of which ship she planned to take.
+Still, Marie had not forgotten her cause while on the Lusitania.
+With Dr. Houghton, she quickly solicited help for the field hospitals from Dr. Howard Fisher and nurse Dorothy Conner.
 Marie was further hoping bring Edith Cavell to La Panne.
 Edith was still in Brussels, but in order to get to La Panne, Edith, an Englishwoman, would need to cross the German Lines.

 During the voyage, Dr. Houghton had told Marie that he signed a new will the night before leaving New York.
 Marie in response described herself a "happy fatalist" (Hoehling/Hoehling, 79).

-After the Lusitania was torpedoed, Marie and Dr. Houghton were busy calming several children and women, and assisting them into lifeboats.
+After Lusitania was torpedoed, Marie and Dr. Houghton were busy calming several children and women, and assisting them into lifeboats.
 Marie also helped bandage the hand of Matt Freeman, the amateur lightweight boxing champion of England, who had hurt his hand in assisting the lowering of lifeboats.
-Theodate Pope, passing by, would recall with admiration that Marie's eyes were "startled, but brave."
+Theodate Pope, passing by, would recall with admiration that Marie’s eyes were “startled, but brave.”

 As the water rose up to the decks, Marie and James made for the rail.
 They jumped from the portside just as the deck was awash and were caught by the suction.
 Dr. Houghton was hit in the head as they went under and the force of the water separated them.
 Marie became entangled in ropes lying on the deck, but managed to get herself free.
 Dr. Houghton then saw Marie struggling, but then she was swept away.
 When he came up, Marie was gone.

-Marie's body was identified by her husband in Queenstown, #57.
-She is thought to have been entangled in ropes and drowned.
-She was buried in Belgium not far from the La Panne hospital, where whenever Antoine looked out his window he could see her grave.
+Marie was buried in Belgium not far from the La Panne hospital, where whenever Antoine looked out his window he could see her grave.
 Pittsburgh, Pennsylvania, hearing of her death, was proud to count her as an honorary citizen.

 On the morning of 12 October 1915 Edith Cavell was executed by a German firing squad for smuggling Allied soldiers into neutral Netherlands.